 Whole House Air Sealing and Testing is an incremental reduction in air infiltration of a home, measured by a blower door test.
 Air Sealing improves the thermal performance, indoor air quality, and longevity of the building.
-More detailed information is available on the Regional Technical Forum website.
+Visit the Regional Technical Forum website for more information.